 - Incredibly long battery life; it barely needs charging!

 - QI wireless charging is a nice touch- recharge any QI-compatible device.

 4. Anker Soundcore Motion Boom

-The Soundcore range of Bluetooth speakers from well-respected manufacturers Anker has made several of our lists before, not only do they hold a variety of features and prove to be highly versatile speakers, but they simply just sound great in all applications, and their smaller sizes make for great tailgate speakers.
+The Soundcore range of Bluetooth speakers from well-respected manufacturers Anker has made several of our lists before.
+Not only do they hold a variety of features and prove to be highly versatile speakers, but they simply sound great in all applications, and their smaller sizes make for great tailgate speakers.

 As for the sound quality of the Motion Boom, I really have nothing to complain about here: This speaker operates along a frequency range starting from 60Hz all the way up to 20kHz, with minimal deviation from a ‘flat’ response and an impressively low distortion level at high volumes.